nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 So far every time we need a new server there are a few manual steps we need to take.
 Changing some DNS A records, creating a new droplet with the correct ssh keys, rsync the deployment scripts, fill out the server_config file, etc. Although this works it eventually will get error prone.
 The infrastructure will start growing, maybe new machines added, load balancers, separate managed databases, ...

 The solution is to do for the infrastructure the same as we did for the rest of the system define it by code.
 Most host providers like DigitalOcean feature an API that allow users provision machines and services via code.
 Name registrars like Namecheap also provide an API to control them programmatically.
+And you can also control your DNS records from DigitalOcean and leave your Name registrar out of the equation.
 This basically means we can do a full installation of the whole system just running one script.

 We can even go one step further.
 Our installation and deployment scripts are _imperative_ they say whats needs to be done in order to get to the sate that we want.
 Modern infrastructure is defined _declaratively_.
 Instead of having a series of scripts we have now a _yaml_ file that describes what we want to have.
 This is the basis for [terraform](https://www.terraform.io/)